 - shape (list) The number of support points for each axis.
 The dimension of the grid is given by len(shape). - periodic (bool or list) Specifies which axes possess periodic boundary conditions.
 This is either a list of booleans defining periodicity for each individual axis or a single boolean value specifying the same periodicity for all axes.

 '''

-classmethod from_state(state)
+Parameters

+state (dict) - The state from which the grid is reconstructed.

 '''

-UnitGrid
+Return type UnitGrid

-indices (list) - Indices indicating the axes that are retained in the subgrid property state: dict[str, Any]
+indices (list) - Indices indicating the axes that are retained in the subgrid the state of the grid to\cartesian()

 The subgrid

 UnitGrid